Ohiopyle State Park

 Special Directions for Large RVs to Kentuck Campground: SR 2019 is very steep.
 Large RVs should avoid this road and take PA 40 to SR 2010 (Chalk Hill-Ohiopyle Rd.)
 Follow it for eight miles to a stop sign.
 Go straight to the campground.
-A bridge just north of the park on PA 381 has a maximum clearance of 12 feet 7 inches.

 From the West: From the PA Turnpike, take Exit 91, Donegal.
 Turn left onto PA 31 east.
 Travel about two miles, turn right onto PA 711 and PA 381 south.
 Travel ten miles to Normalville, turn left onto PA 381 south.
 Drive for 11 miles to Ohiopyle.